 – Project completion without deviations on quality, time frame and budget

-1. Four focus areas for NIKU towards 2023
+1. Five focus areas for NIKU towards 2023

 - Middle Ages: knowledge production based on our work with rescue archaeology